 “Now faith is the assurance that what we hope for will come about and the certainty that what we cannot see exists.”

 Of course, we must do our part, live our lives, do the things that are within our power to do.
 But those things that are beyond us, that only God can do, look for Him to do.

 Deeper Faith Comes from God-Consciousness, Not Self-Consciousness

 I felt joy rise up in seeing the license plate and thinking about its message.
 (God is always speaking, isn’t He?
 And sometimes through the strangest things.)
-I felt His reassurance that we will “see His goodness in the land of the living.”
+His reassurance that we will “see His goodness in the land of the living” was easy to feel.
 (Psalm 27:13 NIV)